VladyslavLekhter/taxi-service/README.md

 * install Tomcat 9.0.50
 * fork this project and clone it
 * initialize your database using init_db.sql file located in resources
-* add your database info to ConnectionUtil located in util to be able to connect to your database
+* add your database info to ConnectionUtil

 ```java
 public class ConnectionUtil {